Setumong

 Setumong is a large village in the Polokwane Local Municipality of the Capricorn District Municipality in the Limpopo province of South Africa.
 It is the capital of the Ga-Matlala tribal chieftaincy and headquarters the Bakone Traditional Council.
-It located about 48 km northwest of the city of Polokwane on the Matlala Road.
+It is located about 48 km northwest of the city of Polokwane on the Matlala Road.

 Tradition

 Setumong is an important center of tradition and culture in Ga-Matlala and the Aganang Local Municipality.
 The majority of the villages in the municipality belong to the Bakone Traditional Council; which, along with the traditional councils of Moletši and Ga-Mašašane, make up the municipal body of traditional affairs.